Ford Explorer: China

 The Chinese market Ford Explorer received a facelift for the 2023 model year and was unveiled in August 2022, with orders received from August 11, and production kicking off on November 7.
-The facelift is exclusive to the Chinese market with revised front and rear end designs and the dashboard now accommodates a 27-inch touchscreen.
+The facelift is exclusive to the Chinese market with revised front and rear end designs, the dashboard now accommodates a 27-inch infotainment touchscreen, and the center console has been reconfigured to fit twin wireless charging pads.